-Becky resides in Lebanon, Missouri with her husband Jim Buttrey, They have four children and twelve grandchildren with number thirteen to arrive in July.
+Becky resides in Lebanon, Missouri with her husband Jim Buttrey, They have four children and fifteen grandchildren.
 She loves to shop for antiques and decorate for the holidays.
 Becky enjoys reading new recipes and cooking.
 She also loves to plan and host gatherings in her home.

-Jack is a faithful and cherished member of the New Horizons…without Jack it would be difficult to get to and from our singing engagements each week.
-For over twelve years he has driven the bus and taken over the wheel through sun, rain, sleet and snow for the New Horizons.
-Jack’s friendly nature makes him a favorite at the Churches and concerts where we sing.
-It is not uncommon to see him interacting with the people and talking to them like an old friend.
-Needless to say, Jack has friends all over the Midwest.
+Jack was a faithful and cherished member of the New Horizons…without Jack it would have been difficult to get to and from our singing engagements each week.
+For fourteen years he drove the bus and took over the wheel through sun, rain, sleet and snow for the New Horizons.
+Jack’s friendly nature made him a favorite at the Churches and concerts where we sang while he was with us.
+It was not uncommon to see him interacting with the people and talking to them like an old friend.
+Needless to say, Jack had friends all over the Midwest.

-Jack has been married to Janet for over 50 years.
-They have two daughters and two grandsons.
-Jack and Janet attend Heritage Baptist Church and they are avid supporters of southern gospel music.
-The New Horizons appreciate Jack for all he does…each week as we pull into the bus barn we say… thank God and Jack we’re home!
+Jack was married to Janet for over 50 years.
+They were blessed with two daughters and two grandsons.
+Jack and Janet together attended Heritage Baptist Church and were avid supporters of southern gospel music.
+The New Horizons appreciated Jack for all he did…each week as we would pull into the bus barn we would say… thank God and Jack we’re home!